bytecodealliance/rfcs/accepted/exception-handling.md

   [#3256](https://github.com/bytecodealliance/wasmtime/issues/3256),
   [#7997](https://github.com/bytecodealliance/wasmtime/issues/7997)).

-* **Fast unwinding strategy.** We require unwinding to be fast enough to support [the guest profiler](https://docs.wasmtime.dev/examples-profiling-guest.html).
+* **Fast unwinding strategy.** Beyond the general desire for a fast unwinding implementation to make raising exceptions as fast as possible, we additionally require that the stack-walking half of unwinding to be fast enough to support [Wasmtime's guest profiler](https://docs.wasmtime.dev/examples-profiling-guest.html).
 Thus, it is important that the chosen implementation strategy does not box ourselves into a corner.
-Though, we consider it acceptable if the minimal viable product (MVP) of the implementation does not achieve peak performance for unwinding as long as there is a viable path to improving the performance.
+That said, we consider it acceptable if the minimal viable product (MVP) of the implementation does not achieve peak performance as long as we retain a viable path to getting there.

-* **Compatibility with standard formats.** Regardless of unwinding strategy, Wasmtime must continue to work with system profilers which suport DWARF or frame pointers, e.g. `perf`.
-Furthermore, in Cranelift `cg_clif` should be extended with capabilities to leverage the unwind info support to emit appropriate DWARF, Windows Structured Exception Handling, and so forth.
-Though, we believe a MVP capable of recovering the `vmctx` register should suffice for critical use-cases.
+* **Compatibility with standard formats.** Regardless of the exact unwinding strategy it uses internally, Wasmtime must continue to work with external system profilers which leverage DWARF or frame pointers, e.g. `perf`.
+Furthermore, while Cranelift may not emit `.eh_frame` sections directly, it should be possible that `cg_clif` be extended to translate the unwind data structures that Cranelift does generate into `.eh_frame` so that it can integrate with the system unwinder when implementing Rust's panics.

 # Non-requirements
 [non-requirements]: #non-requirements